shoana/Plants-Vs-Zombies-Prototype/Milestone 4/Documentation/README.txt

 the event model pattern and the fact that it only updates when the user takes a turn.
 So, it is not "real time" and can be confusing to the user.

+Reflection on the process
-The process: The code was refactored multiple times after each iteration.
+The code was refactored multiple times after each iteration.
 Some major changes are:
 - Having a grid[][] array in the model which updates in the view.
 Originally, the view changed by iterating through the array lists and placing a plant or zombie based on their x and y coordinates.
 This was very long code and it was shortened to a few lines just by having the model's grid array.